kdoblosky/PShr/README.md

 Usage:
 Dot-source this file, or include its contents in your $profile.

-# Creates a single line composed of dashes
+Create a single line composed of dashes
 $ > hr

-# Creates 4 lines, composed of carats
+Create 4 lines, composed of carats
 $ > hr ^ 4

-# Or, more verbosely:
+Or, more verbosely:
 $ > Get-HorizontalLine -Character ^ -Count 4